-Under a cooperative agreement with the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL), the National Academy of Public Administration (NAPA) and its partners in Armenia are developing materials for training courses and workshops designed to improve the anti-corruption and human-rights performance of Armenia’s investigators, prosecutors and judges.
-The training courses will focus on special topics of Armenian and international law and procedures that are key to effectively fighting corruption and protecting human rights.
-The workshops will focus on the practical challenges in addressing corruption and protecting human rights and will illustrate best practices and foster attitudes and motivation for effectively addressing those challenges.
+Under a cooperative agreement with the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL), the National Academy of Public Administration (NAPA) and its partners in Armenia developed materials for training courses and workshops designed to improve the anti-corruption and human-rights performance of Armenia’s investigators, prosecutors and judges.
+The training courses covered special topics of Armenian and international law and procedures that are key to effectively fighting corruption and protecting human rights.
+The workshops focused on the practical challenges in addressing corruption and protecting human rights as well as best practices for effectively addressing those challenges.

-In conducting this project, NAPA is working with three partners located in Yerevan, Armenia.
+In conducting this project, NAPA worked with three partners located in Yerevan, Armenia.

-NAPA will help ensure quality of the materials and coverage of issues at a level comparable to international standards, and will provide high-level oversight and guidance of the project through an Expert Advisory Group of four distinguished Fellows who have led anti-corruption and criminal enforcement activities at senior levels of the U.S. Government, as well as through professional staff with legal and public administration expertise.
+NAPA helped ensure quality of the materials and coverage of issues at a level comparable to international standards, and provided high-level oversight and guidance of the project through an Expert Advisory Group of three distinguished Fellows who have led anti-corruption and criminal enforcement activities at senior levels in the United States, as well as through professional staff with legal and public administration expertise.

-The project is being conducted over a period of approximately one year, beginning in December of 2017.
-During that time, NAPA and YSU will develop the materials for the training courses and the workshops, the Justice Academy will conduct a special program for investigators, prosecutors, and judges based on those materials, and both quantitative measures and qualitative assessments will be collected to evaluate the project.
+The project was conducted from December of 2017 through February 2019.
+During that time, NAPA and Yerevan State University developed the materials for the training courses and the workshops; the Armenian Justice Academy conducted a special program for investigators, prosecutors, and judges based on those materials; and both quantitative measures and qualitative assessments were collected to evaluate the project.
 Sustainable impact is expected after completion of the project as the Justice Academy and YSU incorporate the training materials and workshops – and the knowledge and principles shared and developed in this project – into their permanent curricula.